ibm-cloud-docs/vmware-service/tutorials/vmwaas-ipsec-tunnel.md

    |:-------------------- |:--------------------------- |
    | Subnets behind vSRX  | `10.95.1.0/26` |
    | Subnets on the VDC   | `192.168.100.0/24` |
-   {: caption="Table 1.
-List of site prefixes or subnets to review before configuring the VPN." caption-side="bottom"}
+   {: caption="List of site prefixes or subnets to review before configuring the VPN." caption-side="bottom"}

    As your solution might differ, use the subnets from your network design and deployment.